jasonbot/weblog/content/weblog/llms.md

 This would be like C never taking off because someone invented a better assembly macro processor, or Python/Ruby/etc never taking off because we never trusted the interpreters to get memory management right on our behalf.
 We have always come to _trust_ the abstractions below us, we didn't stop where we were because we didn't think things could be easier.

-We'll just ask an LLM to write more and more code at the same abstraction level, rather than find an appropriate way of expressing these computing concepts in a better way.
+We're just asking an LLM to write more and more code at the same abstraction level, rather than find an appropriate way of expressing these computing concepts in a better way.
 C compilers wrote mountains of assembly, but did it deterministically and hid the details from us with an abstraction layer.
-Python interpreters run massive amounts of C under the hood, but as a developer you never see them.
+Python interpreters run massive amounts of C under the hood (also deterministically), but as a developer you're shielded from the runtime through abstractions.
 Decent web frameworks never expose raw TCP sockets to developers.
 We used to climb the mountain, not make camp halfway up and decide this was high enough.

 # How LLMs are Sold

+We _had_ "agentic" software before, it was just called "computer programs" or sometimes "automations" or "APIs" or "integrations" or "cronjobs."
+The generic term "AI" was hijacked to represent LLMs and only LLMs, and the terms for traditional software were unnecessarily thrown away for a new set of terms for the same thing. _There is so much marketing baked into the terminology_.
+We've gone from arguing the virtues of the thing to arguing based on pure enthusiasm for the thing.

 I'll say this is my least objective or reasonable prong critiquing LLMs as they are currently practiced, but the strongest one I go to when asked what I think about LLMs: **cheerleaders are fucking annoying, and FOMO is not a good reason to do something**.
 When I hear ridiculously stupid, not-backed-up-by-evidence claims about what LLMs can and will do I immediately knee-jerk block the person for being so stupid.
 The people who know the least about what they are talking about are being the loudest.

-We _had_ "agentic" software before, it was just called "computer programs" or sometimes "automations" or "APIs" or "integrations" or "cronjobs."
-The generic term "AI" was hijacked to represent LLMs and only LLMs, and the terms for traditional software were unnecessarily thrown away for a new set of terms for the same thing. _There is so much marketing baked into the terminology_.
-We've gone from arguing the virtues of the thing to arguing based on pure enthusiasm for the thing.

 # Conclusion